WARRNAMBOOL: THE STUFF FAMILY MEMORIES ARE MADE OFby MATTY STEWART

 Hit the Laneway Art Trail

-Warrnambool is famous for its arts & culture and we’re lucky to have an emerging street art movement that adorns the walls of several laneways and other public spaces.
+Warrnambool is famous for its arts and culture and we’re lucky to have an emerging street art movement that adorns the walls of several laneways and other public spaces.
 These masterpieces tell local stories about our community and unique natural landscape.
 From the fun and funky to the reflective and thought-provoking, the artworks are constantly evolving.
 It’s a real eye opener for the kids, so rug up and let your feet take you on an inspiring journey through the city centre.

 Choose your own adventure at Lake Pertobe

 My whole life I’ve been a regular at Lake Pertobe Adventure Playground.
 From a little tacker and now with my own kids, I’ve watched it improve time and time again over the years and, today, it has a multitude of playgrounds for different ages and abilities.
 Of course there’s the famous flying fox (my favourite) and the maze (with public art), along with the paddle boats and motor boats for hire.
 Plus some nice and easy short walks along the winding paths, footbridges and islands.
 It’s always a hive of activity any time of year with undercover barbecues too (get there early to claim yours), plenty of parking, plus huge lawn areas to kick the footy.
 Make sure you check out the new bocce court too if you’re up for a bit of friendly local competition.

 Few visitors (and even some locals) are aware of the history surrounding our wild shipwreck coast.
 Probably the best and most exciting lesson you can have is at the multi-million dollar Flagstaff Hill Sound and Light Show.
 The story is told using lights, sounds and images in the maritime village that makes you feel like you’ve stepped back in time.
 Friendly tip; make sure you wear an extra coat as you’ll be outside at night time for the most part.